HelgeKeck/vcore-idex/doc/vaoc.md

 **3.** place the camera on the build plate

-**4.** move the toolhead with the navigation buttons over the camera, center the nozzle, Make sure the nozzle tip is in focus.
+**4.** move the nozzle directly over the camera, center the nozzle, Make sure the nozzle tip is in focus.

 **5.** press `SET` in the UI.